TEN TAX FAQs

 TOP

-What is Worker’s Compensation?
+What is Worker�s Compensation?

-Every state has a worker’s compensation system.
-Under these systems, workers injured on the job are entitled to prompt payment of certain medical and wage-loss benefits with a minimum of legal formality and expense.
-The systems are based on the idea that the employee gives up the right to sue for any injuries from work-related accidents, in exchange for receiving benefits regardless of fault.
-While some states exclude household services from the worker’s compensation system, the State of Ohio requires all employers to carry a Worker's Compensation policy.
+Every state has a worker�s compensation system.
+Under these systems, workers who become ill or injured on the job are entitled to medical and lost-wage benefits with a minimum of legal formality and expense.
+The systems are based on the idea that the employee gives up the right to sue for any injuries from work-related accidents in exchange for receiving benefits regardless of fault.
+Some states exclude household services from the workers� compensation system.
+To learn if your state requires Worker's Compensation, click here.
+If you are required to carry it, or if you elect to carry it voluntarily, please check with your homeowner's insurance provider first.
+Often, umbrella homeowner's policies cover domestic workers so you may already be covered.
+If not, they can usually add a rider over the phone.

 For detailed information about Ohio Worker's Compensation requirements and procedures you may call the Ohio Bureau of Worker's Compensation (BWC) at 800-644-6292... or call Breedlove & Associates at 888-273-3356 for a complimentary consultation.